 Hiccups are caused by repeated spasms of the diaphragm, and if concerned about hiccups or any other post-surgery symptoms, always call your doctor for guidance.
 Your healthcare team can provide personalized advice and recommend the best course of action to address persistent hiccups after gastric sleeve surgery.

 Gastric sleeve surgery, also known as sleeve gastrectomy, is a popular weight loss procedure that involves removing a portion of the stomach to reduce its size.
 While this surgery can be highly effective in helping patients achieve their weight loss goals, it can also result in some uncomfortable side effects, such as hiccups.
-These involuntary contractions of the diaphragm can be a common occurrence after gastric sleeve surgery, but there are steps that can be taken to prevent and manage them.
+These involuntary contractions of the diaphragm can be a common occurrence after gastric sleeve surgery, but some steps can be taken to prevent and manage them.

 By making some simple adjustments to your diet and lifestyle, you can minimize the likelihood of experiencing hiccups post-surgery and make your recovery process as smooth as possible.